A national organization, which exists to stimulate interest in growing hardy herbaceous plants.

 See what great value for money membership will be.

-The all-important form that needs to be filled in.
+The all-important form that needs to be completed.

 THE HARDY PLANT SOCIETY AT NATIONAL LEVEL